anebz/cloud/Accreditations/aws_developer_associate.md

 A local secondary index can only be created at the time of table creation, but a global secondary index can be created at at any time.
 Local indexes are immediately consistent but once you create them, all records sharing the same partition key need to fit in 10GB.
 Global indexes don't constrain your table size in any way, but reading from them is eventually consistent.

+Global secondary index is created when a query on non-partition keys will happen frequently.
+It speeds up queries on non-key attributes.
+Every GSI must have a partition key, and can have a sort key.

 LSIs and GSIs can coexist.
 LSIs use the RCU and WCU of the main table, which can't be changed.
 GSIs are stored in their own partition space away from the base table, and scale separately from the base table.

 > Queries